Requirement for University of Toronto Biosafety Permit

 The required information must be typed on the application form.
 The Principal Investigator should use a single form to identify projects and locations for both risk groups 1 and 2, but a separate form must be completed for risk group 3 agents.
 The hazardous biological materials to be used (e.g. human whole blood, Hepatitis B virus, chick embryo primary cell culture, CHO cells, E. coli O157) must be disclosed and usage and storage information must be provided, e.g. building(s) and room number(s).

-Following the review and approval process, a copy of the approved Biosafety Permit will be returned to the applicant.
+Following the review and approval process, a copy of the approved Biosafety Permit will be returned to the applicant by email.
 The original will be retained on file in EHS.
 Information will also be entered into RIS (Research Information System) for review by the Research Services Office, and shared with Campus Police for emergency response.
 A valid Biosafety Permit must be on file before the University will release grant funds.

 Containment Level 1: